GELIELEO/ai2thor-sceneRender/README.md

 The main objective of this project is to offer an solution to the users that want to render scenes of the virtual environment AI2THOR.
 The offered code gives a solution to discrete navigation.

+## Setup

+This code is implemented using AI2THOR virtual envirment package.
+To install all the dependencies use the following command: ```pip install -r requirements.txt```.
+If any error occured during AI2THOR installation, please refer to the following link: https://ai2thor.allenai.org

 ## How to use it
 The python file ```ai2thor_scene_render.py``` consists on a class to create all the information needed to perform a discrete navigation within AI2THOR environment.
 In sort, all we need to do in order to create the render of a new scene is to create an object of the class ```ai2thor_scene_render()```, as it is shown in the following piece of code: